saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#menu">Menu</a></td>
 <td>

-Lookup a navigation menu by ID or name.
+Look up a navigation menu by ID or name.

 </td>
 </tr>